Evocelot/file-store/README.md

 When starting the service, it is possible to mount the directory where you want to save the uploaded files as a `volume`.
 This can be configured in the volume definition section of the `Makefile`.
 Inside the container, the files will be saved in the `/store` directory.

+In the current project, you can find the uploaded files in the `/stored-files` folder.

 ## Logging

 The project utilizes the `ELK stack` for `centralized log collection` and monitoring: